phoebelxd/TRGN-510-Final-Project/README.md

 # TRGN-510-Final-Project

 ## Description
 This repository is for my final project in TRGN 510.
-The purpose of this project is to compare the gene expression quantification with regard to Acute Lymphoblastic Leukemia using diverging barcharts.
+The purpose of this project is to compare the gene expression quantification with regard to Acute Lymphoblastic Leukemia using heat map.
 Different subgroups and/or phases can be selected with UI elements.

 ## Datasets
 The data is from [GDC Data Portal of NIH](https://portal.gdc.cancer.gov) including clinical data and gene expression quantification: